guy-black/termy-dancer/README.md

-* HOLD ME CLOSER TERMY DANCERRRRR
+# HOLD ME CLOSER TERMY DANCERRRRR
-** or whatever elton john said
+## or whatever elton john said

-figured out:
-color text
-loops
-clear console screen
-sleep

-need to figure out:
-read from file

-todo after the bare minimum:
+just slimeboi but written in c so much faster.

+todo:
  - function to verify the animation file is formatted right
  - conf file to specify
    - how many dancers